maratai/craftery/coding/coding_minimicro_miniscript.md

 - [A curated list of available fantasy consoles/computers](https://github.com/paladin-t/fantasy) (Github).
 - [How to make Main Menu](https://dev.to/kartik_patel/how-to-make-main-menu-3eba) by Kartik Patel.
 - [How to package a web game in Mini Micro](https://dev.to/kartik_patel/how-to-package-a-web-game-in-mini-micro-e1j) by Kartik Patel.
+- [Inverse Kinematics Solver using the Fabrik Method](https://dev.to/dslower/inverse-kinematics-solver-using-the-fabrik-method-1m92) in Mini Micro, by David.
 - [Learn by Code 1.3](https://dev.to/kartik_patel/learn-by-code-13-4jba) by Kartik Patel.
 - [Mini Micro and the Game loop](https://dev.to/bibleclinger/mini-micro-and-the-game-loop-4aog) by Bibleclinger.
 - [Mini Micro and MiniSCript: A Great Retro Programming Combination](https://www.goto10retro.com/p/mini-micro-and-miniscript-a-great) by Paul Lefebvre.